arnaud-lb/php-rdkafka/CONTRIBUTING.md

 ## How to make good contributions

-- Before starting to work, maybe open an issue before starting to find whether your change would be accepted.
+- Before starting to work, maybe open an issue to find whether your change would be accepted.
 - Make sure to create relatively small PRs.
 This is easier to review, and will be merged faster.
 Do not send huge PRs with multiple unrelated changes.
-- Make sure that you followed the design/style (see bellow)
+- Make sure that you followed the design/style (see bellow).
-- Make sure that your changes do not introduce new compiler warnings or errors
+- Make sure that your changes do not introduce new compiler warnings or errors.

 ## Testing